how to plan your morning for the best photos

 Organize and arrange your details

-If you have details that you’d like photographed (jewelry, shoes, dress, invitations), have them ready and laid out before your photographer arrives.
+f you have details that you’d like photographed (jewelry, shoes, dress, invitations), have them ready and laid out before your photographer arrives.
 It’s helpful if you can remove any tags ahead of time.
 That’ll save some time and we’ll know exactly what you want photos of.
-And I always recommend packing a photogenic hanger – either a classic wood hanger or something like the.
+And I always recommend packing a photogenic hanger – either a classic wood hanger or something like the custom options here.

 Hair and makeup